open-resources/dash_curriculum/tutorial/part2/chapter6.md

 [Click to download the complete code file for this chapter](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part2/ch6_files/chapter6_fin_app.py)

-## 6.1 Where to import data within Dash apps
+## 6.1 Where to read in the data?

-The data which is imported into Dash apps will be used by multiple objects: Dash components, callbacks, tables, layout, etc.
+The data will be used by multiple objects in our Dash app: Dash components, callbacks, tables, layout, etc.
-For this reason, we recommend importing the data before initialising the app, right above this line of code:
+To keep the code organized and separate the data processing from the app creation, we recommend importing the data before initialising the app, right above this line of code:

 ```
 # Data imported here